mcdemarco/the-new-kitchen-cookbook/rice/ipRiceAndRedLentils.md

 ## Variants

 I chose the curry powder at random.
-A different one, or a whole different spice mix, would work as well.
+A different one, or a whole different spice mix, would also work.

 For more flavor, brown the onions well, then add only the curry for another 2 minutes.
 (I wasn't sure this would really work in an instant pot, so I didn't try it.)